 - Hormonal deficiencies and other endocrine dysfunctions such as hypothyroid or excess blood loss in menstruation.

-- Nutritional deficiency of B vitamins and iron leading to anemia.
+- Nutritional deficiency of B vitamins and iron leads to anemia.

-- Prolonged standing that may lead to pooling of blood in the legs.
+- Prolonged standing may lead to the pooling of blood in the legs.

 Which is more important, systolic or diastolic blood pressure?